totem-tech/documentation/information/issuance/free-allocations.md

 > **All users signed up on the TestNet and who have actually used Totem Live Accounting will receive a 50x multiplyer when their balance is migrated to MainNet.**

-**In the next section we provide information about paid allocations of XTX.**
+**In the next section we provide information about paid allocations of TOTEM.**